silarsis/serverless-game/README.md

 is made to see if that entity has that mixin.
 If it does, then the action is triggered.

+Each mixin will have it's own table of data - so all the data and methods for a given object are actually spread across multiple databases and mixins, all of which only care about their own concerns.

-This way, mixins can be added and removed easily - add a lambda and SNS subscription, and add the mixin to the appropriate objects in DynamoDB (or, technically, a mixin could ignore the and just fire anyway).
+This way, mixins can be added and removed easily - add a lambda and SNS subscription, and add the mixin to the appropriate objects in DynamoDB (or, technically, a mixin could ignore that and just fire anyway).

 This also allows for a mixin to fire on an action regardless of the mixin.
 For example, we might implement "look" as an event with an action of "look",